 Research shows that requirements are the main driver of economics and personal finance being taught in schools.
-Here are some ways that you can take action to make sure that all of our students – not just those living in states with strong financial education mandates – are equipped with the economic understanding and critical-thinking skills necessary to make responsible decisions for their financial futures.
+You can take action to make sure that all of our students – not just those living in states with strong financial education mandates – are equipped with the economic understanding and critical-thinking skills necessary to make informed decisions.
+Here’s what you can do:

-- Access lesson plans, interactive tools, and other classroom resources
+- Access FREE lesson plans, interactive tools, and other classroom resources

-- Find resources and in-person professional development opportunities in your state
+- Find in-person professional development opportunities in your state

 - Assess your students’ economic and financial literacy using CEE’s Online Assessment Center

-- Encourage your district or state to adopt comprehensive standards in economics and personal finance
+- Use CEE’s advocacy toolkit to encourage your district or state to adopt comprehensive standards in economics and personal finance

 - Engage your Chief State School Officer by exposing the problem and the solution